 16 signs of emotional immaturity

-When it comes to the symptoms of emotional immaturity, there are many of them, but once you see the whole picture, it will be easy to spot them.
+Although there are multiple symptoms of this issue, once you see the whole picture, it will be easy to spot them.

-So, if you’re looking to find out whether your loved one shows any symptoms of emotional immaturity, be sure to read on andI’ll tell you all the signs.
+If you’re looking to find out whether you or your loved ones are showing any signs of emotional immaturity, be sure to continue reading.

-If it turns out that you’re in a relationship with an emotionally immature person, it won’t be an easy thing for you to tackle.
+It may just turn out that you’re in a relationship with an emotionally immature person, and that won’t be an easy thing for you to tackle.

-These people aren’t really good at relationships because they have stayed a kid and they don’t have the maturity it takes to have a healthy relationship.
+These people aren’t really good in relationships because they have stayed a kid and don’t have the maturity it takes to have a healthy relationship.

-Don’t worry, it’s not the worst thing in the world but you’ll have to realize that your significant other has some emotional growth to do.
+Don’t worry, though.
+It’s not the worst thing in the world, but you’ll have to realize that your significant other has some emotional growth to do.

-1. They find it hard to talk about how they feel
+1. They find it hard to talk about their feelings

-It seems like emotional immaturity causes you to become ‘allergic’ to feelings.
+Emotional immaturity sometimes causes the person to become “allergic” to feelings.

-Everyone has feelings, and it’s isn’t mature to pretend otherwise or choose to ignore them.
+Everyone has feelings and it isn’t mature to pretend otherwise or choose to ignore them.
 But immaturity causes a person to be unable to process or explain complicated emotions.

 If you’re like this, you have to understand that it’s important to talk about your feelings.

-If they can’t commit to any future plans with you, even the smallest ones like a spa weekend, it’s a major red flag.
+If your partner can’t commit to any future plans with you, even the smallest ones like a spa weekend, it’s a major red flag of emotional immaturity.

 Even if this person sees a future with you, they will find it hard to communicate their vision.

 You don’t need me to tell you how important it is to have some plans for the future, especially when you are in a relationship.

-It shows that you are committed and that you have an end goal for your love but these people find it hard to think that way since they are just living day to day.
+Answering these questions shows that you are committed and that you have an end goal for your love.
+But these people find it hard to think that way since they are just living day by day.

 3. Their partner feels lonely in the relationship

 What’s the point of a relationship?
-It’s to make you feel loved, respected, and supported.
+It’s to be loved, respected, and supported.
 So, it’s awful when you feel like you’re alone in your relationship.

 4. They can’t move past a surface-level relationship

-When you’re trying to connect on a deeper level with your partner, it can be quite disappointing to find out they keep things on a surface-level.
+When you’re trying to connect on a deeper level with your partner, it can be quite disappointing to find out they want to keep things superficial.

-Intimacy is all about opening yourself up, connecting, and sharing and it leads to affection, familiarity, and a sense of closeness.
+Intimacy is all about opening yourself up, connecting, and sharing.
+It leads to affection, familiarity, and a sense of closeness.

 5. They distance themselves during the hard times

-Being in a relationship means you have someone by your side during the hard times but if you’re in a relationship with someone who has a problem with emotional immaturity, it’s not so easy.
+But if you’re in a relationship with someone who has a problem with emotional immaturity, the latter isn’t so easy.

 They don’t really know how to be there for you or support you in times of stress, whether it’s a family crisis or a work-related problem.

 It’s hard when your partner isn’t there for you when you’re going through a tough time.
 You need someone to be by your side, and they are not capable of it.

 6. They are unable to compromise